 San Francisco's Business and Tax Regulations generally requires that every person engaging in business within the City must register within 15 days after commencing business and renewed every year by May 31st.
-Business Registration is valid for one fiscal year July 1st through June 30th.
+Business Registration is generally valid for one fiscal year July 1st through June 30th.

 San Francisco’s Business and Tax Regulations Code generally requires that every person engaging in business within the City, regardless of whether the business or person is subject to taxation, must register within 15 days after commencing business within the City.

 In general, businesses must register if any of the below statements are true: